prioritizr/surveyvoi/README.md

 will generate plans for conducting ecological surveys (termed “survey schemes”) using simulated data for six sites and three conservation features (e.g. bird species).
-To start off, we will set the seed for the random number generator for reproducibility load some R packages.
+To start off, we will set the seed for the random number generator for reproducibility and load some R packages.

 ``` r
 set.seed(500)      # set RNG for reproducibility